Soft-CPS-Research-Group/energAIze_inference/README.md

   `hvac` action based on a `mode` feature.
 Use it to validate `/admin/load` and `/inference` without training assets.
 Includes `aliases.json` to demonstrate runtime feature renaming after automatic payload flattening.
+- `examples/fleet_rule_based/`: rule-based controller that enforces feeder, board, and charger limits across a fleet of EV chargers and batteries using the `breaker_allocation` strategy.
 - `scripts/generate_identity_bundle.py`: helper that emits a one-feature ONNX identity model and companion manifest.
 Run
   `python scripts/generate_identity_bundle.py` to create